Newpaw/food_reader/calorie-tracker/README.md

 - **Image Storage**: Photos are stored on disk with proper organization
 - **Calorie Summaries**: View daily calorie totals and meal counts
 - **Responsive UI**: Simple and clean interface for tracking meals
+- **Timezone Support**: All dates and times are displayed in the user's local timezone
+- **Docker Support**: Easy deployment with Docker and docker-compose

 ## Project Structure